vasilis-exo/magnolia-spa/README.md

 ### Angular
 Go to  `/spa/angular-minimal` on the terminal and run `ng build --prod`.
 (You already ran `npm install`, right?)
+(If you forget the '--prod', the paths to the js and css in the created index.html will be incorrect.)

 Once built, check that the app is deployed to `magnolia/light-modules/angular-minimal-lm/webresources/build`.